 This is a free and confidential service.

-To find out if you are eligible for the Homeward Bound Program, please contact Nancy Morcerf, Branch Librarian, or Denise Campbell, Outreach Librarian, at the East Northport Library (261-2313) or send in a completed application.
+To find out if you are eligible for the Homeward Bound Program, please contact Denise Campbell, Outreach Librarian or Michelle Athanas at the East Northport Library (261-2313) or send in a completed application.

 Delve into the rich history of our community, Long Island, and the Library itself in the Local History Center.
 Along with reference and circulating books and media, the center houses local history periodicals, genealogy resources, materials on historic preservation, historic photographs, a clipping file, the Tracks Through Time Oral History Collection, and archival records.

 The Media Services Department develops and maintains the video, DVD, audiocassette, and compact disc collections.
 These resources are housed in the Media Centers located in each of the Northport-East Northport Library Buildings.